waveygang/wfmash-paper/workflows/grch38Vschm13.md

 # TODO: masking simulated/modeled regions
+ - Modeled centromeres and heterochromatin regions Modeled centromeres and heterochromatin regions (from https://www.ncbi.nlm.nih.gov/grc/human): https://www.ncbi.nlm.nih.gov/projects/genome/assembly/grc/human/data/38/Modeled_regions_for_GRCh38.tsv

+ - Regions (with false duplications) that are getting masked to improve the alignment on chr21: https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/GCA_000001405.15_GRCh38_GRC_exclusions.bed

-https://www.ncbi.nlm.nih.gov/grc/human - Modeled centromeres and heterochromatin regions http://genomeref.blogspot.com/2021/07/one-of-these-things-doest-belong.html also contains a BED file that contains the extra falsely duplicated regions on 21p, however the link to the bed file seems broken
+ - Info (but broken link to a BED): http://genomeref.blogspot.com/2021/07/one-of-these-things-doest-belong.html also contains a BED file that contains the extra falsely duplicated regions on 21p, however the link to the bed file seems broken